Homepage

 Physical Geography

-For maps of Hattusa and its surrounding areas see the Cartography section in Hattusa's Visuals page.
+For maps of Babylonia and its surrounding areas see the Cartography section in Babylonia's Visuals page.

 Read more on comparative ages of our lands and empires in the Lands Overview page.

-Read more about the great expansion period in the Historical Timeline.
+Read more about the Babylonian Empire in the Historical Timeline.

-Read more about the peoples of Hattusa under the Hittite People section in Hattusa's Social page.
+Read more about the peoples of Babylonia under the Chaldean People section in Babylonia's Social page.

 WalkingHorseback / Chariot